Klimorg/helloworld-stack-prod/docs/https.md

 To do https with a reverse proxy, you'll need :

-* a Domain Name, check [Name.com](https://www.name.com/) to buy one, the cheapest one can be around 2 euros for a year,
+* A Domain Name, check [Name.com](https://www.name.com/) to buy one, the cheapest one can be around 2 euros for a year.
-* and a VPS, you can but one for example on [DigitalOcean](https://cloud.digitalocean.com), for around 5 euros/month.
-That's the solution I chosed.
+* A VPS, you can but one for example on [DigitalOcean](https://cloud.digitalocean.com), for around 5 euros/month.
+That's the solution I have chosen.

 !!! quote